-Ordinal data classification is an integral step towards proper collection and analysis of data.
+Ordinal data classification is an integral step toward the proper collection and analysis of data.
 Therefore, in order to classify data correctly, we need to first understand what data itself is.

 Data is a collection of facts or information from which conclusions may be drawn.
 They can exist in various forms – as numbers or text on pieces of paper, as bits and bytes stored in electronic memory, or as facts stored in a person’s mind.

-When dealing with data, they are sometimes classified as being nominal or ordinal.
-Data is classified as either nominal or ordinal when dealing with categorical variables - non-numerical data variable, which can be a string of text or date.
+When dealing with data, they are sometimes classified as nominal or ordinal.
+Data is classified as either nominal or ordinal when dealing with categorical variables – non-numerical data variables, which can be a string of text or date.

 An undergraduate earning $2000 monthly may be on an 8/10 scale, while a father of 3 earning $5000 rates 3/10.
 This is to show that the scale is usually influenced by personal factors and not due to a set rule.